DV

 Strategy & risk

-SCHG tracks Dow Jones U.S. Large-Cap Growth Total Stock Market Index with a capital appreciation approach, while VGT tracks Basket (Vanguard Information Technology ETF holdings) using a basket strategy.
-Beta is 1.17 for SCHG and 1.29 for VGT, indicating SCHG is less volatile relative to the market.
+SCHG tracks Dow Jones U.S. Large-Cap Growth Total Stock Market Index with a capital appreciation approach, while VGT tracks Basket (Vanguard Information Technology ETF holdings) with a basket approach.
+Beta is 1.19 for SCHG and 1.42 for VGT, indicating SCHG is less volatile relative to the market.

 Fund details